 When entering a marriage, the last thing you want to think of is divorce.
 That is why prenuptial agreements may be physically and mentally hard to digest for almost-wed couples.

-Entering a prenuptial agreement does not mean that your couple has trust issues.
-On the contrary, it assumes that you are being honest about your current relationships and the future.
+Entering a prenuptial agreement does not mean that you have trust issues as a couple.
+On the contrary, it assumes that you are being honest about your current relationship and look to make arrangements for the future.

 Most have this idea that prenups are only needed when one of the spouses is a high net worth individual.
-However, couples sign prenups for a variety of reasons, even when they don’t have any significant financial estate.
+However, couples in Colorado sign prenuptial agreements for a variety of reasons, even when they don’t have any significant financial estate.

 What is a Prenuptial Agreement (Prenup)?